Special to The Eagle

 Sunday’s BSO concert has an unusual twist of its own: a father-son conducting team.

 Still recovering from a fall, the German Kurt Masur, 85, has relinquished half of the all-Mozart program to his son Ken-David, a second-year Tanglewood Music Center conducting student.
 The son will take "Eine Kleine Nachtmusik" and the piano concerto.
-The father will retain the "Linz" Symphony (No. 36).

 The 59-year-old Oppitz is licensed in Germany to fly any kind of jet, including Boeing and Airbus airliners, though for those he would need additional training.
 He travels about Europe in two models of Cessna Citation jets, often staying overnight in the cities where he plays and then flying home to Munich the next day.